SylviaOne/Repo-hub/README.md

-## I tried to write a chemistry joke, but could never get a reaction.
+## I went to the zoo the other day, there was only one dog in it.
+It was a shitzu.